 - E.g. Market: BTC/LTC

 - Select the number of coins needs to be sold.
+You can also select percentage option to specify relative coin volume.

 - E.g. 10 coins. (quantity could be in the fraction)